-The Edward Ginsberg Center is delighted to share two new funding opportunities for community-engaged teaching and research.
-In partnership with multiple units on campus, we offer a collaborative funding model encouraging -- and practicing -- collective action to increase our impact in service to the public good.
+The Edward Ginsberg Center offers funding opportunities for community-engaged teaching and research.
+In partnership with multiple units on campus, we offer a collaborative funding model, encouraging -- and practicing -- collective action to increase our impact in service to the public good.

 Focused on Community Priorities

-Ginsberg Center Community Engagement Grants for Interprofessional Education are offered in partnership with the Center for Interprofessional Education (IPE) to support interprofessional, community-engaged initiatives.
-Grants up to $5,000 will be awarded to support interprofessional teams, representing at least two different schools, that include at least one past or current IPE Fellow.
+Ginsberg Center Community Engagement Grants for Interprofessional Education are offered in partnership with the Center for Interprofessional Education, to support the community-engaged work of tenured and tenure track, research, and clinical faculty on any of the 3 U-M campuses.
+Grants will support interprofessional teams, representing at least two different health science schools, that include at least one past or current Interprofessional Leadership Fellow.

 - Two grants of up to $5000 are awarded each year